-• The school contacts parents to pick up their child when the child shows contagious illness symptoms.
-We first will contact parents via phone, and if not reached, will text or email the parent.
+The school contacts parents to pick up their child when the child shows contagious illness symptoms.
+We first will contact parents via phone, ProCare app, text or email.
 We require that parents pick up their child within one hour of first being contacted.